Marketing Management

 A minimum cumulative grade point average (CPA) of 2.0 is required.
 Thus, although a ‘D-‘ is a PASS grade, in order to achieve a CPA of 2.0 an average grade of ‘C’ is required.

-Learning Outcome 1: Students will be able to demonstrate a deep knowledge and holistic understanding of (a) marketing management principles and how these operate in close cooperation with all other operations of the organization, and (b) how areas of corporate social responsibility, digital marketing, marketing communications, relationship and internal marketing, and consumer behavior are strategically integrated within an organization operating locally and internationally.
+Learning Outcome 1: Students will be able to demonstrate a deep knowledge and holistic understanding of (a) marketing management principles and how these operate in close cooperation with all other operations of the organization, and (b) how areas of corporate social responsibility, digital marketing, marketing communications, relationship and internal marketing, and consumer behavior are strategically integrated within an organizaticon operating locally and internationally.

-• Analyze the macro and micro environmental forces and the various marketing opportunities, challenges and threats that may affect marketing decisions within and outside an organization, and the adapt to trends both locally and internationally that are changing the marketing landscape.
+• LO 1.2: Analyze the macro and micro environmental forces and the various marketing opportunities, challenges and threats that may affect marketing decisions within and outside an organization, and the adapt to trends both locally and internationally that are changing the marketing landscape.

 Learning Outcome 2: Students will be expected to develop strong research skills needed to gain insights into the marketplace and customers, use these insights for understanding consumer and customer behaviours and diverse markets, as well as design marketing plans, products, services, and brands to address these varied needs of markets.

-• Design effective marketing information systems to gather insights which will assist organizations in understanding, analyzing, and possibly adjusting marketing decision making to initiate likely needed organizational change to address and satisfy stakeholder needs.
+• LO 2.1: Design effective marketing information systems to gather insights which will assist organizations in understanding, analyzing, and possibly adjusting marketing decision making to initiate likely needed organizational change to address and satisfy stakeholder needs.

-• Express ideas through the creation of digital content for effective marketing by implementing and assessing strategies for social media, design and evaluate the effectiveness of interactive web sites and analyze digital marketing strategies to increase web traffic flows, enhance visibility, increase consumer satisfaction and response rates.
+• LO 2.2: Express ideas through the creation of digital content for effective marketing by implementing and assessing strategies for social media, design and evaluate the effectiveness of interactive web sites and analyze digital marketing strategies to increase web traffic flows, enhance visibility, increase consumer satisfaction and response rates.

-• Distinguish between the differ major types of buying decision behavior, appreciate the complexity of consumer behavior and the centrality of the consumer in the marketing process, and identify the stages in the buyer decision process for effective customer classification and impactful marketing decisions.
+• LO 2.4: Distinguish between the differ major types of buying decision behavior, appreciate the complexity of consumer behavior and the centrality of the consumer in the marketing process, and identify the stages in the buyer decision process for effective customer classification and impactful marketing decisions.

 Learning Outcome 3: Students will be expected to formulate relevant marketing management plans, targeted to various markets, for effective actions pertaining to product and branding, pricing, marketing channels and marketing communication decisions for maximum competitive advantage.